ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 If your service is running on Kubernetes, then follow [these instructions](https://docs.logdna.com/docs/kubernetes) to install the Kubernetes agent, while observing the following:

 - The LogDNA Agent version must be 1.5.6 or later.
 If you are already running an older version, be sure to update it.
-- Use your service's STS ingestion key.
+- Use your service's STSender ingestion key.
 - Download the `logdna-agent-ds.yaml` file before using it.
 Edit it to add to `spec.template.spec.containers.env` the following:

 ```